Non-directed polymers in random environments with range penalties: the high dimensional case: Main results

-where $\cN(0,\sigma_d^2)$ is a centered Gaussian distribution with an explicit variance $\sigma_d$ and
+where $\cN(0,\sigma_d^2)$ is a centered Gaussian distribution with an explicit variance $\sigma_d^2$ and

-which is a well-defined random variable. \end{theorem} The above theorem is a counterpart of (2.7) in \cite[Theorem 2.12]{BTW21}.
-A modification is that in \eqref{eq:a>2}, we use a different centering for $\bZ_N$ due to the external field $h_N$.
+which is a well-defined random variable. \end{theorem} The above theorem is a counterpart to equation (2.7) in \cite[Theorem~2.12]{BTW21}.
+The main modification is that, in \eqref{eq:a>2}, we adopt a different centering for $\bZ_N$ due to the presence of the external field $h_N$.

 \begin{theorem} Let $\ga\in(\frac{d}{2},2)$ (in particular $d=2,3$) and $(\zeta,\gamma)\in R_1$ (see Figure \ref{diagram2}).
 Then $(S_n)_{0\leq n \leq N}$ has end-to-end fluctuations of order $N^{\xi}$ under $\bP_N$ with $\xi=\frac12$ and we have the following scaling limits for $\bZ_N$.